Why do Machine Learning Notebooks Crash? An Empirical Study on Public Python Jupyter Notebooks: Experimental setup

 \subsection{Sampling}

 Our study requires a manual labeling and review process to analyze ML notebook crashes.
-Since investigating the entire population is infeasible, we select a meaningful sample of crashes for manual analysis similarly to De Santana~\etal~\cite{desantanaBugAnalysisJupyter2024}.
+Since investigating the entire population is infeasible, we select a meaningful sample of crashes for manual analysis.

 We apply \textit{proportional stratified sampling}~\cite{CHAN1996775sampling}, a strategy that builds on top of simple random sampling.
 This method divides the population into strata and randomly samples from each group in proportion to its size.
 We base these strata on error values as they capture more detailed information of crashes compared to, for example, exception types alone.
 Additionally, crashes with different exception types but similar error values often exhibit similarities, suggesting they share common root causes or other patterns.